Focused on you

 Blood cancer symptoms

 Leukemia, lymphoma, multiple myeloma and other blood diseases often don’t have signs or symptoms at first.
 When you do have symptoms, they are often the same as symptoms for more common conditions, like the flu or an infection.
-Some of the symptoms in common across these conditions include:
+Some of the symptoms common across these conditions include:

 • Fever